IMechanized/ConstructionBidHub/DEPLOY.md

 ## Structure of Our Vercel Deployment

-The application uses a dual-handler approach:
+The application uses a self-contained serverless approach:

-1. **API Handler** (`api/index.ts`):
-   - Handles all API routes (`/api/*`)
-   - Manages database connections
+1. **Serverless Entry Point** (`entrypoint.js`):
+   - Contains the entire server implementation in a single file
-   - Handles authentication and sessions
+   - Handles database connections and authentication

-2. **Static Content Handler** (`index.ts`):
+   - Serves API endpoints directly
-   - Serves the built frontend application
+   - Acts as a static file server for the built frontend
-   - Handles client-side routing
-   - Falls back to serving index.html for SPA routing
+   - Provides fallback for SPA client-side routing

-This separation ensures optimal performance in the serverless environment.
+2. **API Gateway** (`api/index.ts`):
+   - Simply imports and re-exports the main entrypoint.js application
+   - Provides the routing entry point for the Vercel serverless environment

+This self-contained approach eliminates module resolution issues in Vercel's serverless environment and ensures reliable deployment.

 ## Troubleshooting Common Issues